 But, if you are running your own site and are primarily responsible for running email marketing campaigns (like I am), here are 2 simple ways to start segmenting your subscribers right now (and how to automate it) that will massively impact your email success.

-The first way is to ask them who they are in your series of welcome messages.
+The first way to segment is to ask them who they are in your series of welcome messages.

 Set up three links in your email that ask your subscriber who they are or what they are needing or what kind of content would be most helpful to them.

 Then when the subscriber clicks one of the links, you can create an automation to tag (label) them and send them a follow up nurture or indoctrination campaign.